 Every New Jersey native knows the plight of laying out their beach towel, getting cozy in the sand and then seeing the badge checker approaching to collect their fee.
-And while $7 to $12 doesn’t seem so bad every once in a while, the costs quickly add up for anyone looking to head down the shore a few times this summer.
-But fear not my fellow beachgoers.
-Not every shore spot has a cost of admittance.
-Here are 9 New Jersey beaches that are free to lounge on all summer long.
+And while $7 to $12 doesn’t seem so bad every once in a while, the costs quickly add up for large families or anyone looking to head down the shore a few times this summer.
+But fear not my fellow beachgoers; not every shore spot has a cost of admittance.
+Here are nine New Jersey beaches that are free to lounge on all summer long.

 William Morrow Beach – Somers Point, NJ